Rossi's teammate, Jorge Lorenzo could be the biggest threat to him winning an unprecedented seventh MotoGP World Championship.

 “You can find a good girl in every country.
-But especially in Czech Republic there is a lot of blond girls and good girls.
-Also in America there’s a lot of blond girls - blond is yellow hair, right?
+But especially in Czech Republic there is a lot of blonde girls and good girls.
+Also in America there’s a lot of blonde girls - blonde is yellow hair, right?
 Some girls are operated [hand gesture from the chest].
 White teeth is really common in America too.”

 ON “POR FUERA” (HIS NICKNAME):